flaviusxm/Certificates-Diplomas-Badges/README.md

 # 📂 Certificates-Diplomas-Badges-Activities 📂

-This section contains important documents and records related to your achievements and participation.
+This section contains important documents and records related to my achievements.

 ## 🏆 Certificates & Diplomas (`Certificates-Diplomas`)
 - 📜 **Diplomas** earned from studies, courses, or competitions.